-- Paper 1: Guided Textual Analysis (35%) - You will analyse two non-literary passages from two different text types, each accompanied by a question.
+- Paper 1: Guided Textual Analysis (35% for both SL and HL) You will analyse two passages from two different text types, each accompanied by a question.
 SL students choose one of the passages and HL students write on both. - Paper 2: Comparative Essay (35% for SL and 25% for HL) The paper consists of four general questions.
-In response to one question, students write a comparative essay based on two works studied in the course. - HL Essay: (20%) - You will submit an essay (1200-1500 words) on one non-literary text or a collection of non-literary texts by one same author, or a literary text or work studied during the course.
-You have lots of freedom to choose for this assessment.
+In response to one question, students write a comparative essay based on two works studied in the course. - HL Essay: (20%) You will submit an essay (1200-1500 words) on one work (or a collection of shorter works, e.g. poems, short stories, or essays) studied during the course.